 A must-have section in your teacher planner is the grading sheet.
 Some teachers might prefer to encode these electronically but some still prefer doing it the traditional way.

-This way you will also have a hard copy of your student’s grade anytime anywhere if your computer or tablet is not available as of the moment.
+This way you will also have a hard copy of your student’s grade anytime anywhere if your computer or tablet is not available at the moment.

 4.)
 A section for each of your subjects